Singaporean’s Guide to Travel during Golden Week in Japan

 If you’re interested in fashion, art, and cafes, check out Tokyo’s hipster neighbourhoods of Daikanyama, Jiyugaoka, and Shimokitazawa.
 You’ll find a unique and stylish scene in each of these areas.

-2. Visit Outdoor Festival in Tokyo
+2. Visit the Outdoor Festival in Tokyo

-Here are some of the top things to do during the golden week holidays in Tokyo.
+Here are some of the top things to do during the Golden Week holidays in Tokyo.
 Various festivals are celebrated in nearly every city in Japan.
 These may include events for viewing wisteria or azalea flowers, historical parades, or cultural celebrations.

 1. Tokyo Skytree Town Carp Streamer Festival